-- a Areas labelled on the plan as "Noise Attenuation Areas" along the Pacific Highway and Sparks Road shall be required to be dedicated to Council to a width of 10m. - b A noise study prepared by an appropriately qualified acoustic consultant shall accompany any development or subdivision application for properties with frontage to either the Pacific Highway or Sparks Road.
+- a Areas labelled on the plan as "Noise Attenuation Areas Mounds" along the Pacific Highway and Sparks Road shall generally be required to be dedicated to Council. - A noise study prepared by an appropriately qualified acoustic consultant shall accompany any development or subdivision application for existing properties with frontage to either the Pacific Highway or Sparks Road.
 The noise study shall identify appropriate noise amelioration measures including but not limited to dwelling design and acoustic barrier design to achieve noise goals set out in Clause 2.2 c.
-The design noise level shall be based upon 10 year projected estimated traffic flows, speeds and percentage of heavy goods vehicles in accordance with the NSW Road Noise Policy (or superseding document).
-Council is to be consulted prior to the preparation of the noise study as to the appropriate noise amelioration measures for the site. - c A relaxation of the external noise goal may occur providing it is based on sound economic and technical considerations and only on the basis of submission of proof that the internal noise standard specified in Australian Standard 2107-2000 (or superseding document) can reasonably be achieved for each affected new residence. - d Acoustic barrier design shall be in accordance with the Noise Study and as determined by Council and will be shown in the Landscape Assessment and Design Report and submitted to Council for approval in accordance with Part 4: Subdivision.
+The design noise level shall be based upon estimated traffic flows, speeds and percentage of heavy goods vehicles for the year 2011.
+This information will be supplied by Council.

+- The environmental noise goal for new residences shall be 60dB(A) L10 18 hours at one metre from the facade of future residences or 45dB(A) L10 18 hours within those residences when tested in accordance with the Environmental Protection Authority's Guidelines.
+A relaxation of the external noise goal may occur providing it is based on sound economic and technical considerations and only on the basis of submission of proof that the internal noise standard specified in Australian Standard 2107-1987 can reasonably be achieved for each affected new residence. - d Notwithstanding Clause 2.2 (c) an acoustic mound shall be constructed in those areas labelled on the plan as "NOISE ATTENUATION AREA MOUNDS".
+Profiles are to be submitted to Council for approval and should be sympathetic with existing noise attenuation structures within the area.

-2.2.1 Noise Amelioration Mounding - Landscape Treatment
+5.37.2.2.1 Noise Amelioration Mounding - Landscape Treatment

 - a Noise amelioration mounds should be treated with stepped construction of sub-grade to enable better keying of top soil to the subgrade mounds.
 Top soil should be a minimum of 200mm deep and no slope should have a greater than 1:3 batter.
 Mounds should be constructed with tree planting within batter grass treatments, grasses should only be planted as a temporary measure so that tree establishment is not hindered by competition with grassing. - Tree species preferred should be based on a major structural planting Casuarina glauca or other Casuarina species such as dystila or toralosa with intermittent planting of alternative species.
-Casuarina's are preferred because of their drought resistance and ability to survive on low nutrient levels and there self mulching growth habit.
+Casuarina's are preferred because of their drought resistance and ability to survive on low nutrient levels and there self-mulching growth habit.
 In all cases, all beds should be mulched and wherever possible drought tolerant ground covers used underneath the tree planting, native grasses are preferred wherever possible.
 All planting beds where they are adjacent to established turf or grassed areas should have a mowing edge treatment to them.
 Any structures such as fences which may atop the noise amelioration mound should be durable in both materials and design and not create the need for maintenance on a frequency more than once every two years nor should they be composed of materials that will not survive a period of at least 20 years from construction.
-In all cases, consideration should be given to the aesthetic affect of fences and walls and an attempt made to ensure the highest standard of visual presentation while giving priority to the visual appeal of the tree plantings on the noise amelioration mound.
+In all cases, consideration should be given to the aesthetic effect of fences and walls and an attempt made to ensure the highest standard of visual presentation while giving priority to the visual appeal of the tree plantings on the noise amelioration mound.

-2.2.2 Noise Amelioration - Acoustic Wall
+5.37.2.2.2 Noise Amelioration - Acoustic Wall